21524331/Machine_Learning_Brazil_Covid19_Dataset/README.md

-# Machine_Learning_Brazil_Covid19_Dataset
+ "Predictive Modeling for ICU Admission in COVID-19 Patients: A Comprehensive Machine Learning Approach using Brazil's Dataset"

  My individual project, which i made in my master.
 I perform EDA analysis .